Dynatrace/AWSDevOpsTutorial/README.md

 1.1.
 To learn more about Key Pairs and how to connect to EC2 Instances for troubleshooting read [Connect to your Linux Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html)
 2. Create a S3 Bucket with the naming scheme: <yourname>-dynatracedevops and enable versioning.
 See following screenshots for reference
 ![](./images/preparation_creates3bucket.png)
 3. Copy the content from the folder "copytos3" to your newly created S3 bucket.
-This includes the application package, tests, monspec as well as all Lambda functions
+This includes the application package, tests, monspec, Ansible Tower license, Ansible playbook as well as all Lambda functions
 ![](./images/preparation_copytos3.png)
 - TODO: update image: with license and playbook file

 **Dynatrace**

 We need a couple of things to launch the CloudFormation Template
+1. Your *Dynatrace Tenant ID*
-1. Your *Dynatrace Tenant URL*: For SaaS that would be something like http://<yourtenant>.live.dynatrace.com.
-For Managed it would be http://<yourserver>/e/<your-env-id>
+2. Your *Dynatrace Tenant URL*: For SaaS that would be something like http://`<yourtenant>`.live.dynatrace.com.
+For Managed it would be http://`<yourserver>`/e/`<your-env-id>`
-2. Your *Dynatrace OneAgent for Linux Download URL*: Go to Deploy Dynatrace -> Start Installation -> Linux and copy the URL within the quotes as shown below:
+3. Your *Dynatrace OneAgent for Linux Download URL*: Go to Deploy Dynatrace -> Start Installation -> Linux and copy the URL within the quotes as shown below:
 ![](./images/preparation_dynatraceoneagenturl.png)
-3. A *Dynatrace API Token*: Go to Settings -> Integration -> Dynatrace API and create a new Token
+4. A *Dynatrace API Token*: Go to Settings -> Integration -> Dynatrace API and create a new Token
 ![](./images/preparation_dynatraceapitoken.png)

-**(optional)Setup Dynatrace AWS CloudWatch Monitoring)**
+**(optional) Setup Dynatrace AWS CloudWatch Monitoring**

 Dynatrace has a built-in feature to pull in metrics and metadata (e.g: tags ) from CloudWatch.
 You can setup this integration as explained in the documentation: [How do I start Amazon Web Services monitoring?](https://www.dynatrace.com/support/help/cloud-platforms/amazon-web-services/how-do-i-start-amazon-web-services-monitoring/)